robinfhu/personal-site/content/post/cellular-automata.md

 ---
-title: "Cellular Automata"
+title: "Cellular Automata Simulator"
 date: 2017-08-29T23:01:54-04:00
 categories:
 - projects
+tags:
+- javascript
 thumbnailImage: /projects/cellular/cellular-project.png
+slug: cellular-automata
 ---

-Let me show you a cool project I wrote using Processing.js.
-If you love Conway's Game of Life, this will definitely interest you!
+I wrote a cellular automation simulator using Processing.js.
+If you like Conway's Game of Life, Brian's Brain or others, this should interest you!

 <!--more-->